upkarlidder/ibmhacks/README.md

 # Build Fast on IBM Cloud

-Collection of tips and tutorials on IBM Cloud to help you get started quickly with IBM Cloud.
+## Collection of tips and tutorials on IBM Cloud to help you get started quickly with IBM Cloud.

+Click on the picture below to watch a short video on how you can build and host amazing projects on IBM Cloud!

 [![Quick video on developing on IBM Cloud for Hackathons](images/upkar-lucas.jpg)](https://www.youtube.com/watch?v=1oRFLuIDLZU "Quick video on developing on IBM Cloud for Hackathons")